Penetration Testing

 Introduction

-The database service provided by Metasploit is one of the greatest for keeping a record of your Penetration Testing activity, one of the greatest things about the database is the fact that if you have a bigger assessment then you have more reasons to use the database and its features.
+The database service provided by Metasploit is one of the greatest for keeping a record of your Penetration Testing activity.
+One of the greatest things about the Metasploit Database and Workspace is the fact that if you have a bigger assessment, you have even more reasons to use the database and its features.
 It keeps a record of all the hosts that you have tracked and gathered data from.
-It also records the time and date as of when you enumerated and gathered data so that you can keep a track of your activity.
+It also records the time and date of when you enumerated and gathered data, so that you can keep track of your activity.
 To initiate the PostgreSQL database, use the command msfdb init to initialize the database.

 msfdb init